learn-co-curriculum/react-presentation-components/README.md

 definitely do not mean* that the component is a formal type or class defined by the React library.
 There is no such thing as type `PresentationalComponent` in the React library.
-Rather, what we are dealing with here is simply a useful *convention*, or better yet, a *programming pattern* that coders who have used React have found themselves following over and over again as they compose their component-based React UIs.
+Rather, what we are dealing with here is simply a useful *convention*, or, better yet, a *programming pattern* that coders who have used React have found themselves following over and over again as they compose their component-based React UIs.